dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 ### dbt Cloud

 dbt Cloud is the fastest and most reliable way to deploy dbt.
-Develop, test, schedule, and investigate data models all in one web-based UI. dbt Cloud also natively supports developing using a command line to run dbt commands against your dbt Cloud development environment.
+Develop, test, schedule, and investigate data models all in one web-based UI.
+It also natively supports developing using a command line with the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation).
 Learn more about [dbt Cloud features](/docs/cloud/about-cloud/dbt-cloud-features) and try one of the [dbt Cloud quickstarts](/quickstarts).

 ### dbt Core